PsychNeuro/ed1/book/glossary.md

 #### independent-variable
 is the +variable that is manipulated by the experimenter in an experiment.

+#### inferior
+is an anatomical term that refers to the bottom portion of a brain structure, which is the opposite of +superior.
+It is the same as +ventral but used in different cases.

 #### inhibitory
 in neuroscience, this means causing a neuron to be less excited, or less likely to fire a +spike.
 More generally, can be anything that has an overall negative effect (on behavior, attitudes, etc) --- the opposite of +excitatory.